zernie/typescript-redux-card-game/README.md

 # React & Redux based Hearthstone clone
 Built for educational purposes only.
+Your contributions are welcome.

 ## Roadmap: